It also provides guidance and templates to assist schools in improving their communication.

 are different ways to collect feedback from parents and the community and these can be used for differing circumstances:

 - Responding to media enquiries.
 A call from a reporter can sometimes unsettle even the most experienced person.
 Information and tips can be found below.
 These are helpful should you find yourself

 - Five Top Tips for being interviewed by the media at any time

-their children or wards unless it is demonstrably in the child’s best interest.
-Where material about the private life of a child is published, there must be justification for publication other than the fame, notoriety or position of his or her parents or guardian.
+about their children or wards unless it is demonstrably in the child’s best interest.
+Where material about the private life of a child is published, there must be justification for publication other than the fame, notoriety or position of his or her parents

 Click here to view the code.